 Step-4: Click on the drop-down button in Map Network drive and choose the same option (See snapshot).

-Step-5: On the pop-up window, select the Drive followed by Browse link to specify the folder which will be used for Network Share.
+Step-5: On the pop-up window, select the Drive followed by the Browse link to specify the folder which will be used for Network Share.

 Note: Do remember the Network address as well as Folder’s name which you used to connect to a Share Network.